dailyminiii/dailyminiii.github.io/pages/about.md

 </p></div>

 <div style="font-size: 18px;"><p>
-For more in-depth information about my projects and writings, feel free to visit [my personal website](https://dailyminiii.github.io/).
+For more in-depth information about my projects and writings, feel free to visit <a href="https://dailyminiii.github.io/">my personal website</a>.
 Additionally, my homepage features sections dedicated to both my research and personal hobbies and activities.
 I invite you to explore and hope you find the content both enlightening and enjoyable.
 </p></div>

 ## Education